Best Text-to-Speech Tools for ADHD in 2026

 • By Elliott Tong

-The best text-to-speech tool for ADHD in 2026 is Alexandria, which reads text aloud while highlighting each word in sync, keeping both visual and auditory attention engaged at once.
-We tested five tools across focus support, highlighting accuracy, speed control, and free-tier limits to produce this ranking.
+The best text-to-speech tool for ADHD in 2026 is Alexandria.
+It is the only tool in this comparison that addresses both problems ADHD readers face: focus during reading and retention after the session ends.
+It reads text aloud while highlighting each word in sync, and connects listening to knowledge extraction and spaced review.
+I tested five tools across focus support, highlighting accuracy, speed control, and free-tier limits to produce this ranking.

 Key Facts About ADHD and Reading